RobyFerro/PyKup/readme.md

 # PyKup - WebApp backup manager

-A simple tool to easly backup your WebApp
+A simple tool to easily backup your WebApp

 ### Todo list:
 - [x] File backup and compression